Sayog-Shendre/sayogshendre_2025/README.md

 N-Queens Problem Solution
-A Java implementation of the classic N-Queens puzzle using backtracking algorithm.
+A Java implementation of the classic N-Queens puzzle using a backtracking algorithm.

 Problem Description
-The N-Queens puzzle is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
-This means:
+The N-Queens puzzle challenges us to place N chess queens on an N×N chessboard so that no two queens attack each other.
+This implies three critical conditions:

-No two queens can be in the same row
+No two queens can be in the same row.

-No two queens can be in the same column
+No two queens can be in the same column.

-No two queens can be on the same diagonal
+No two queens can be on the same diagonal.

 Solution Approach
-This implementation uses backtracking with the following optimizations:
+This implementation leverages backtracking with several key optimizations:

-Row-by-row placement: Place one queen per row to eliminate row conflicts Column tracking: Use array indexing to track column positions Diagonal validation: Check both diagonal directions using mathematical relationships Early pruning: Backtrack immediately when conflicts are detected
+Row-by-row placement: Queens are placed one per row, inherently resolving row conflicts.

+Column tracking: An array is used to efficiently track column positions.

+Diagonal validation: Both main and anti-diagonals are checked using simple mathematical relationships.

+Early pruning: The algorithm backtracks immediately upon detecting any conflicts, significantly reducing the search space.

 Algorithm Complexity

-Time Complexity: O(N!) in worst case, but significantly better in practice due to pruning Space Complexity: O(N) for recursion stack and position tracking
+Time Complexity: O(N!) in the worst case, but significantly better in practice due to effective pruning.

+Space Complexity: O(N) for the recursion stack and position tracking array.

 Code Structure
+The core logic is encapsulated within the Main class:

-javapublic class Main {
+public class Main {
-    // Main solution method
-    public List<List<String>> solveNQueens(int n)
+    // Main solution method to initiate the N-Queens problem solving public List<List<String>> solveNQueens(int n)

-    // Backtracking recursive function
-    private void backtrack(List<List<String>> result, int[] queens, int row, int n)
+    // Backtracking recursive function to explore possible queen placements private void backtrack(List<List<String>> result, int[] queens, int row, int n)

-    // Conflict detection
-    private boolean isValid(int[] queens, int row, int col)
+    // Conflict detection: checks if placing a queen at (row, col) is valid private boolean isValid(int[] queens, int row, int col)

-    // Convert solution to required format
-    private List<String> generateBoard(int[] queens, int n)
+    // Converts the internal solution format to the required chessboard representation private List<String> generateBoard(int[] queens, int n) }
-}

 Examples
-Example 1: N = 4
+Example 1: N=4
 Input: n = 4

 Output:

 Solution 1:
 .Q..
 ...Q